shahadathossen-dev/singularity-crud/README.md

 php artisan crud:generate ModelName
 ```

-Enjoy your awesome work.
+Singularity CRUD is a free Laravel package.
+So enjoy and have a great work.
 Thank you for choosing Singularity CRUD.